deansallinen/mailroom/README.md

 I would like to have the front end built with React to take advantage of component architecture, however to quickly test that everything works we can build a simple HTML page.

 We should already have a page called `index.html` in our ./public folder.
-Let's open that up and add a basic form.
+Let's open that up and add a basic form for our users.

+### User view

 Here's what `index.html` should look like: